What does ‘Personal Use’ or ‘Commercial Use’ on an SVG file mean to crafters?

 How to get Commercial Use SVGs, or Crafter’s License SVGs on We Can Make That

-We offer a couple different ways you can use our files to build your business.
+We offer a couple of different ways you can use our files to build your business.

 This type of SVG/Crafting website is not free to maintain.
-The time, and technology costs are more that I expected for sure!
+The time and technology costs are more than I expected for sure!
 So, to support this passion of mine — this website, the free SVGs and all the other fun things we have here — we offer a variety of ways people can purchase/use our items.

 - Free SVGs on the site are for personal use only.

 - We have Commercial Use, or Crafter’s License items available for purchase on some SVG files in the shop.
-If you find one you want for resell use, and don’t see the Commercial Use, or Crafter’s License, please reach out!
+If you find one you want for reselling and don’t see the Commercial Use or Crafter’s License –please reach out!

-- Join our Group for Business Crafters Learn to Sell Your Handmade Items.
-We offer access to the training Library, access to ALL our SVGs in the shop (commercial & personal rights!) which all comes with monthly coaching in addition to the SVG access.
+- Join our Group for Businesses wanting to Learn to Market YOU.
+We offer access to the training Library, access to ALL our SVGs in the shop (commercial & personal rights!) which all comes with monthly training to implement a new marketing systems into your business each month, in addition to the SVG access.